coder/docs/workspaces/editors.md

 alias code="/var/tmp/coder/code-server/bin/code-server -r"
 ```

-Then to open a file (e.g., `personalize.log`):
+Then, to open a file (e.g., `personalize.log`):

 ```console
 code personalize.log
 ```

-If you would like to use just the code-server executable, add it to your `PATH`:
+Alternatively, if you would like to use just the code-server executable, add it
+to your `PATH`:

 ```console
 export PATH=$PATH:/var/tmp/coder/code-server/bin
 ```

-Then to open a file (e.g., `personalize.log`):
+Then, to open a file (e.g., `personalize.log`):

 ```text
 code-server -r personalize.log